Testing Imprecise Hypotheses: The Gaussian sequence model

 \subsubsection{Reduction to functional estimation under the \texorpdfstring{$\ell_1$}{l1} norm}

 Using an estimator to construct a test often leads to suboptimal performance for simple null hypotheses.
 However, estimation becomes optimal for tolerant testing when the required tolerance is larger than the estimator's accuracy.
 The following lemma formalizes this intuition.
 It shows that any estimator of $\norm{v}_1$ might be used to construct a tolerant test insofar as a bound of its accuracy is available \citep{parnasTolerantPropertyTesting2006}.
-Similar statements appear in Proposition 2.17 of \citet{ingsterNonparametricGoodnessofFitTesting2003} and Proposition 6.2.2 of \citet{gineMathematicalFoundationsInfinitedimensional2016}; the proof is deferred to \zcref{sec:general_upperbounds}.
+Similar statements appear in Proposition 2.17 of \citet{ingsterNonparametricGoodnessofFitTesting2003} and Proposition 6.2.2 of \citet{gineMathematicalFoundationsInfinitedimensional2016}; the proof is deferred to Appendix \ref{sec:general_upperbounds} of the supplementary material.